eezstreet/SWATEliteForce/README.md

  * Highground audio on Fairfax Residence was wrong ("Side 3 Level 2")
  * Some custom SWAT 4 (non-expansion) co-op missions used an objective set called "COOPClearTest".
 TSS removed this objective set and broke those missions.
 I have restored it.
 (Thanks to SS for the tip.)
  * Re-enabled Auto Downloads feature.
+ * The player could control the officer viewport while reloading, switching weapons, or using an item.
+This allowed for an exploit where players could move while placing C2, arresting people, or picking a lock.

 ## AI ##
   * Tons and tons of cut dialogue restored.